 As part of Student Life & Development, Diversity Programs and Services is here to provide services that promote successful college experiences for diverse populations.
 These services aim to foster student development, increase cultural awareness and provide learning outcomes which are globally focused.
 Annual events include Diversity Forum and Day of Silence, and many more.
 In addition, the African American Male Initiative is housed within this office.
 AAMI is a partnership with faculty, staff and students which focuses on increasing enrollment, retention and graduation rates of black men at CSU through mentoring, leadership development and the celebration of academic and leadership achievements.
 For more information visit diversity.columbusstate.edu

 Fraternity & Sorority Life

-Homecoming is an annual tradition during fall semester for students and alumni to engage and participate in hallmark events including the parade, concert, basketball games and many more events and contests! homecoming.columbusstate.edu
+Homecoming is an annual tradition during fall semester for students and alumni to engage and participate in hallmark events including the parade, concert, athletic events and many more programs and contests! homecoming.columbusstate.edu

 Non-Academic Misconduct and Appeals